casimir/epinorme/README.md

 ## Installation

-Providing `$GOPATH/bin` is in your path a simple `go get github.com/casimir/epinorme` will do the trick.
+Providing you have [Golang](https://golang.org/doc/install) and `$GOPATH/bin` in your path a simple `go get github.com/casimir/epinorme` will do the trick.